mbta/ride_along/doc/adr/0004-notify-riders-via-webhook.md

 ## Context

-RideAlong needs to send a text message to riders when their secure link is valid.
+Ride Along needs to send a text message to riders when their secure link is valid.

 ## Decision

-The existing text messages are handled by a vendor, who has agreed to accept a webhook when RideAlong wants to send a message.
+The existing text messages are handled by a vendor, who has agreed to accept a webhook when Ride Along wants to send a message.
 The body of the webhook is:

 - time of notification (RFC3339 timestamp in local time)
 - trip ID (int)